-The principal operating line is the Virgin Trains East Coast Main Line between London and Edinburgh.
+The principal operating line is the Virgin Trains East Coast Main Line between London and Edinburgh, and London and Leeds.

 The longest journey is between Inverness and London, a distance of 580.56 miles.

-East Coast has around 2,800 employees at stations, depots and offices from Inverness to London.
+Virgin Trains East Coast has around 2,000 employees at stations, depots and offices from Inverness to London.
 Its headquarters are in York.